Arty123/stock-task/README.md

 And another question:
 I noticed that cost in the CSV in GBP, but in task before price values stands symbol "$".
 Is it mistake or I need to convert currency?

+I didn't create a new bundle, because it is not necessary.
+Used automaticly generated AppBundle.